There are multiple travel grants you may be eligible to apply for to help make a Glacier field trip possible for your class.

 In order to be eligible for a grant, schools must be scheduled for one of our ranger-led, curriculum-based programs or for a service learning project with the Native Plant Restoration or Citizen Science program.
 Schools participating in a Glacier Institute Education Program at Big Creek and who are stopping at Apgar for the ranger-led program are also eligible to apply.

-$300 Montana Public Lands Field Trip Travel Grants Available for Fourth Grade Classrooms
+$200 Montana Public Lands Field Trip Travel Grants Available for Elementary Grade (K-5) Classrooms

-Glacier National Park will use the grant money to provide transportation funding to fourth grade classrooms to visit federal and state public lands in Montana.
-The park is partnering with the Montana Environmental Education Association to distribute the bus grants.
+Glacier National Park will use the grant money to provide transportation funding to Montana K-5th grade classrooms and youth programs, to visit federal and state public lands.
+The park is partnering with the Montana Environmental Education Association and Montana State Parks to distribute the bus grants.

-Requests for the $300 bus grants will be filled on a first come, first served, basis to fourth grade classrooms in Montana that are underserved in their access to public lands for outdoor education.
-Field trips can take place any time in 2017.
+Requests for the forty available $200/classroom bus grants will be filled from applications received between Oct.
+6, 2018 - October 22, 2018.
+(This window may be extended if there are not forty applicants.)
+The applications will be ranked with higher scores going to 4th grade classrooms that are underserved in their access to public lands for outdoor education.
+The field trips must be for elementary-age children (if not enough 4th grade applicants than other grades will be awarded) and take place between Jan.
+2, 2019 and August 30, 2019.
 Applicants must indicate that they are going to a public land site that is supported by the EKIP program (which includes state parks in Montana).
-The application deadline is November 13, 2016.
-Applicants will be notified on the success of their applications by November 30, 2016.
 Educators receiving grant awards must agree to complete a post-visit report after their field trip that includes a field trip photo.